ftdc-picsl/fwCustomDeidentification/utilities/README.md

 TRUE if any of the patient ID fields are populated with alphanumeric characters.
 This catches some cases where patient fields exist, but are populated with empty space or metacharacters like "^^^^^^".

+If your project deliberately contains any alphanumeric values in these fields, this column will not be useful, and you will need to modify the script to check fields that shouldn't exist, and to check fields that do exist conform to expectations (eg the format of a coded value in PatientID).

+## deid_header_check.py

+A similar script to deid_check.py, but this checks DICOM files directly instead of metadata.
+It is therefore slower can can download a substantial amount of data for large projects.

 ## dicom_upload_device.py